Advertisment

 Gauff At 2023's US Open

 This year, Gauff took the US Open by storm.
-Two of her most notable matches are when she beat Germany's Laura Siegemund early on in the tournament, and beat Karolina Muchova to advance into the US Open finals.
-Both matches have been controversial for the player- Siegemund's prolonged preparations before Gauff's every serve had her furious at the delay, and in her semifinal against Muchova, an environmental activist protested by gluing their feet to the concrete of the Arthur Ashe stadium.
-Both times she won, but it remains to be seen whether she'll take home the biggest prize of all, with a victory at the 2023 US Open.
+Two of her most notable matches are when she beat Germany's Laura Siegemund early on in the tournament and beat Karolina Muchova to advance into the US Open finals.
+Both matches have been controversial for the player- Siegemund's prolonged preparations before Gauff's every serve had her furious at the delay and in her semifinal against Muchova, an environmental activist protested by glueing their feet to the concrete of the Arthur Ashe stadium.

 Suggested Reading: Coco Gauff Responds To Sexist Comment On TikTok, Says Sports Is About Skill Not Gender